 Pilot Vanishing Point

 In the land of the retractable fountain pens, the Pilot Vanishing Point is king.
 This pen has been produced, in one form or another, since the 1960s and has developed a wonderful line of pens ranging from $80 for the “special alloy” steel nib version to over $800 for the limited edition Raden Maki-e body with an 18K rhodium-plated nib.
+There are lot of highly collectible sub-models as well, like the Namiki range, the Fermo, and so forth.

 The Vanishing Point is a click retractable pen, meaning single-handed operation is easy and the pen is as accessible as any fountain pen on the market.